clicon/clixon-openwrt/README.md

   ./scripts/feeds install -a -p clixon
 ```

-Run `make menuconfig` select target, and check the clixon packages (cligen, clixon, clixon-hello, clixon-wifi) in the section 'Utilities', and save.
+Run `make menuconfig` select target, and check the clixon packages (`cligen`, `clixon`, `clixon-hello`, `clixon-wifi`) in the section 'Utilities', and save.

 To build a complete image:
 ```
-  make -j1 V=s
+  make -j world
 ```

-To build a basic clixon system on a given openwrt root build:
+To build just the clixon and cligen packages on a given openwrt root build:
 ```
   make -j1 V=s package/cligen/compile
   make -j1 V=s package/clixon/compile